Azure/iotedge-lorawan-starterkit/docs/adr/006_cups.md

   - accept as input a clientThumbprint string (for client certificate validation)
   - compute the CRC32 of above mentioned files
   - create a device for the concentrator
-  - upload, via IoT Hub C# SDK, the credential files to the Blob Storage
+  - upload, via Azure Blob Storage C# SDK, the credential files to the Blob Storage
   - update the Twin for the concentrator device accordingly
 - In case a device being created is not making use of CUPS, tool should provide a `--no-cups` option, allowing to just specify a `clientThumbprint` (for client certificate validation on LNS endpoint)